kirixvelu/kirixvelu/README.md

 Embrace **Jamstack** architecture for **web technology**.

-- 🔭 Currently working on few Jamstack technologies
+- 🔭 Currently working on few Jamstack tech
-- 🌱 Meanwhile learning backend server side programming
-- 👯 Interested to collaborate on frontend development
-- 💬 Ask me about anything...really, don't be shy
+- 💬 Ask me about anything... don't be shy
 - 📫 How to reach me online: @kirixvelu
 - 😄 Pronouns: out of respect, he/him
 - ⚡ Fun fact: addicted to masala tea